 Avon Public Schools is recognized for excellence as demonstrated by high achievement results of its students.
-NICHE, a marketing research company specializing in education statistics, released its 2019 list of Best School Districts in Connecticut and ranked Avon as 9th in the state.
-SchoolDigger ranked Avon High School 4th out of 121 Connecticut High Schools.
+NICHE, a marketing research company specializing in education statistics, released its 2020 list of Best School Districts in Connecticut and ranked Avon as 14th in the state.
+SchoolDigger ranked Avon High School 6th out of 121 Connecticut high schools.

-Recent state standardized test results showed more than 80% of Avon's students met or exceeded grade level expectations in English Language Arts/Literacy and 75% in Mathematics on the Smarter Balanced Summative Assessment, placing the district's performance in the top fifteen statewide.
+Recent state standardized test results showed that 79% of Avon's students met or exceeded grade level expectations in English Language Arts/Literacy and 75% in Mathematics on the Smarter Balanced Summative Assessment, placing the district's performance in the top twenty statewide.